-Quentin is a part-time postdoctoral fellow and part-time data scientist at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, Maryland, USA.
-As a postdoc, he is now working on quantifying the environmental and ecological impacts of food waste in the United States, and predicting the effectiveness of different programs that have been proposed to reduce food waste.
+Quentin is a researcher and data scientist at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, Maryland, USA.
+As a researcher, he is now working on quantifying the environmental and ecological impacts of food waste in the United States, and predicting the effectiveness of different programs that have been proposed to reduce food waste.
 See the Food Waste & The Environment project page to read more, or check out Quentin’s blog posts on food waste research.

 At heart Quentin is a community ecologist.
 He does research seeking patterns in biodiversity and species traits at many levels, from within-species variation at the local scale to variation across large scales of space and time, and to explore the implications of those patterns for how organisms and ecosystems respond to global change.

 From 2016 to 2018 Quentin was a postdoctoral researcher at Michigan State University with Phoebe Zarnetske and Sydne Record.
 In 2016, Quentin completed his PhD at the University of Tennessee, working with Nate Sanders.
 Visit the Research page to learn more about Quentin’s past, current, and future research, or see his CV or a briefer résumé for more details.